thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 ## UPDATES & FIXES

+### Refresh NFT Metadata For Opensea
+Added a new script that can be used to refresh the metadata of your NFT collection on Opensea.
+This process will make use of Puppeteer and chrome automation.
+Please see [Refresh NFT Metadata For Opensea](./README.md#17-refresh-nft-metadata-for-opensea)

+**Please note that I have only tested this on a single NFT collection, so feel free to test it out and let me know if it worked for you!**
+**Please note that this will be time consuming, so grab a cup of coffee!**

 ### Added rarity calculator
 Added codeSTACKr's rarity scripts.
 See this [codeSTACKR Youtube Video](https://youtu.be/Uz1y4j9gvP8) for the walkthrough and the [Art-Engine's Rarity](#c-rarity-information) section below.